Willow Brook Primary School Curriculum Statement September 2023-2024

 Whole School Overview of themes 2023 to 2024

-Within these plans, all areas of the Primary National Curriculum are covered.
+Over a three year time period, our curriculum plans cover all areas of the Primary National Curriculum.
 As a school, we carefully consider how each subject builds in terms of content and skills so that progress across the school is clear.
 The Willow Brook ethos runs through the intent and implementation of each subject area so that the impact of all that we plan and deliver promotes our high standard and creative approach.

 Assessing Impact (How do we know our curriculum is effective)